-How to make a million dollars with the two best lifestyle choices for the planet, and how cities could be better designed to support that.
+How to make a million dollars with the three best lifestyle choices for the planet, and how cities could be better designed to support that.

 Would you change your lifestyle to save the planet?